 INFJs are sometimes called the “extroverted introverts.”
-They get this nickname because they can be passionate, enthusiastic, and chatty when they are in the presence of someone they feel comfortable with.
-Likewise, when they are fighting for a cause they believe in—such as asking people to sign a petition to end animal abuse or righting some other injustice—they may come across as extroverts.
+They get this nickname because they can be passionate, enthusiastic, and talkative when they are in the presence of someone they feel comfortable with.
+Likewise, when they are fighting for a cause they believe in — like asking people to sign a petition to end animal abuse — they may come across as extroverts.
 However, INFJs are true introverts who prefer to have a small circle of friends.
-Just like any introvert, they need plenty of downtime to recharge their “batteries.”
+Just like any introvert, they need plenty of downtime to recharge their batteries.

 7. INFJs are sensitive to conflict.

 Fe makes INFJs seek harmony in their relationships.
-They strive to create “good feelings” whenever they interact with someone.
-So when conflict arises—especially in close relationships—INFJs can become extremely distressed.
+They strive to create good feelings whenever they interact with someone.
+So when conflict arises — especially in close relationships — INFJs can become extremely distressed.
 They may have trouble sleeping or lose focus at school or work.
-They may even feel the stress of the conflict physically in their bodies, getting headaches, muscle aches, upset stomaches, etc. This does not mean INFJs should seek to avoid conflict by becoming passive push-overs or constant people-pleasers.
-INFJs must stick up for their own needs—but they can do it by using the warmth and understanding that flows naturally from Fe.
+They may even feel the stress of the conflict physically in their bodies, getting headaches, muscle aches, upset stomaches, etc. This does not mean INFJs should avoid conflict by becoming passive pushovers or constant people-pleasers.
+INFJs should set boundaries and stick up for their own needs.
+They can do this in a way that’s diplomatic, using the warmth and understanding that flow naturally from their Fe.

 Ni and Fe work together to gather information about people.
 But INFJs don’t just remember when someone’s birthday is or how they take their coffee; INFJs use Ni to penetrate below the surface.
 They get into other people’s heads and figure out what makes them tick.
-They understand that the emotional pain their friend is experiencing stems from a certain need that friend has.
-They know when someone is lying even to themselves.
-INFJs are often not consciously aware of how they know so much about other people—and they rarely reveal the depth of their knowledge.
+For example, they understand that the emotional pain their friend is experiencing stems not just from their ex’s recent unkind words but also from a deep fear of not feeling valued.
+They often know when someone is lying even to themselves.
+INFJs are not consciously aware of how they know so much about other people, and they rarely reveal the depth of their knowledge.

 9. Many relationships are one-sided for INFJs.

 INFJs tend to be great listeners because they truly care about other people.
 Likewise, they enjoy helping others understand their emotions and grow.
 They’re nicknamed “the Counselor” for a reason.
 Unfortunately, this may result in the INFJ’s relationships becoming one-sided.
-Other people start coming to the INFJ when they need to vent.
+Other people come to the INFJ when they need to vent.
 Or they may take advantage of the INFJ’s desire to help.
 One day, the INFJ wakes up and wonders why their relationships are so draining.
 The people in the INFJ’s life are getting so much out of the relationship but the INFJ is getting little in return.
-What INFJs desire, says Witt, is for other people to return the favor of taking the time to listen to them and truly understand them.
+What INFJs need is relationships that are a two-way exchange of fulfillment, support, and understanding.

 10. INFJs are looking for their soul mates.